Healthy Eating For Children With Diabetes

 High GI foods

 Some carbohydrate foods are digested quickly and produce a rapid rise in blood glucose levels.
 They are called quick release or high GI foods.
-They can be helpful when blood glucose levels are dropping or during exercise.
+They can be helpful when blood glucose levels are dropping, during exercise or when treating hypoglycaemia (low blood glucose levels).

-Your dietitian will be able to recommend the use of different types of carbohydrates to fit in your child or young person's routine meal plan and activities.
+Your dietitian can recommend the use of different types of carbohydrates to fit in your child or young person's routine meal plan and activities.

 Why is specific dietary advice important for my child with diabetes?